wordofwarning/wordofwarning.org/current/2013-autumnwinter/makishi/index.md

 ---

 # CONFIGURATION
-layout: 2013-springsummer
+layout: 2013-autumnwinter
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Stuart Silver | Tam Hinton" # the name of the artist or company
+artist: "Stacy Makishi" # the name of the artist or company
-show: "You Look Like Ants | Delicious Monster" # the name of the show
+show: "The Falsettos" # the name of the show
-artist_size: 2
+artist_size: 1
-show_size: 3
+show_size: 2
-header_image: "header_silver_photo.jpg"
+header_image: "header_makishi.jpg"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values